82-47/82-47/README.md

 #### Active projects
 - teal - a Discord bot I'm using to experiment with what I can do with discord.py
-- aradia - a Discord bot I'm planning to use to learn discord.js
+- aqua - a Discord bot I'm using to learn discord.js

 #### Projects I'm not actively working on right now
 - botpointpigeon - a bot for [@gradepointpigeon](https://www.instagram.com/gradepointpigeon/)'s [Discord server](https://discord.gg/mcsD7kS)